Keyboard shortcuts

 Consensus Layer Architecture

 The consensus layer is designed as a pure mathematical implementation with no side effects.
+Block and script logic are organized in block/ and script/ submodules.
+Canonical types, serialization, and crypto live in blvm-primitives and are re-exported by blvm-consensus for compatibility.

 Design Principles